styblope/otel-cicd-demo/jenkins-maven/README.md

 docker compose up -d
 ```

-> **Important:**
+> **Important:*ns``*
 > If your Instana backend is **self-hosted** with a self-signed certificate you have to **import the certificate** to the server's Java keystore to allow Instana API access.
 Copy the certificate as `instana.crt` to the working directory and uncomment the respective section inside the [Dockerfile](./Dockerfile) prior to building the project.

 Finish the installation and setup by following the Jenkins tutorial from [this point](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/#accessing-the-jenkins-blue-ocean-docker-container).

-The self-contained demo mounts the local `simple-java-maven-app` Git repository as a directory inside the Jenkis server container.
+To avoid using a separate online source code repository, the demo mounts the sample application source (`simple-java-maven-app`) as a local Git directory inside the Jenkis server container.
 We'll point to this directory later when configuring the Jenkins pipeline.

 ### Configure OpenTelemetry plugin for Jenkins
 Install the OpenTelemetry plugin via **Dashboard** -> **Manage Jenkins** -> **Manage Plugins** -> **Available plugins** and search for "OpenTelementry".